Meteor Cooperative Game

 Please contact our support team if you have any questions about any of our games.

-All orders are shipped the same day if placed before 12PM MST, M-F.
+Typically orders are shipped the same day if placed before 12PM MST, M-F. However, at high volume times, it may take us up to 5 days to get your order shipped.

-- Your order ships directly from our Layton Utah warehouse.
+- Your order ships directly from our Clearfield Utah warehouse.

 - Orders are typically delivered between 2-7 days.

-- International orders ship either from our Layton Utah warehouse or via one of our worldwide shipping partners.
+- International orders ship either from our Clearfield Utah warehouse or via one of our worldwide shipping partners.

 - Our goal is to make you 100% happy.
 If something is wrong with your order, we are going to fix it.
 If you ordered the wrong thing, we'll happily accept a return.